WatchDogStudios/ApertureUI-Docs/apuidocs/docs/style_guide.md

 #### Generated elements

-The scrollbar elements are tagged `scrollbarhorizontal`{:.tag} or `scrollbarvertical`{:.tag}, depending on their orientation.
+The scrollbar elements are tagged `scrollbarhorizontal` or `scrollbarvertical`, depending on their orientation.
 They are hidden elements parented directly to the scrolling element.
 Each scrollbar element contains four child elements:

-* `sliderarrowdec`{:.tag}: The button at the top (or left) of the scrollbar which can be clicked to scroll further up (or to the left) the element.
+* `sliderarrowdec`: The button at the top (or left) of the scrollbar which can be clicked to scroll further up (or to the left) the element.
-* `sliderarrowinc`{:.tag}: The button at the bottom (or right) of the scrollbar which can be clicked to scroll further down (or to the right) the element.
+* `sliderarrowinc`: The button at the bottom (or right) of the scrollbar which can be clicked to scroll further down (or to the right) the element.
-* `slidertrack`{:.tag}: The track that runs between the two arrow buttons.
+* `slidertrack`: The track that runs between the two arrow buttons.
-* `sliderbar`{:.tag}: The bar that runs on the track.
+* `sliderbar`: The bar that runs on the track.
 It represents the size and position of the visible segment of the element's content.
 It can be dragged to scroll the visible window around.

 ![style_guide_1.gif](style_guide_1.gif)

 When both horizontal and vertical scrollbars are present on an element, they are both shortened by the amount necessary to avoid an intersection.
 Another element is created and placed in this intersection point, placed and sized appropriately.
 This corner element is tagged scrollbarcorner and exists only for decoration purposes.

-#### Applying RCSS properties
+#### Applying CSS properties

-All of these elements can be styled through RCSS to be sized, positioned and rendered appropriately.
+All of these elements can be styled through CSS to be sized, positioned and rendered appropriately.
 The recommended method for configuring a scrollbar is given below (note that this is for a vertical scrollbar; for a horizontal, swap width and height):

-1. Set the `width` property of the `scrollbarvertical`{:.tag} element to the appropriate value for your interface design.
+1. Set the `width` property of the `scrollbarvertical` element to the appropriate value for your interface design.
 This should be enough to encompass the arrows, track and bar.
-2. Set the `width` and `height` properties of the `sliderarrowdec`{:.tag} and `sliderarrowinc`{:.tag} elements as appropriate.
+2. Set the `width` and `height` properties of the `sliderarrowdec` and `sliderarrowinc` elements as appropriate.
 Set them to `0` if you don't want buttons.
-3. Set the `width` property of the `slidertrack`{:.tag} as appropriate.
+3. Set the `width` property of the `slidertrack` as appropriate.
 The `height` value will be ignored for the track and will always be set internally.
 Use `margin-left` to position the track within the scrollbar.
-4. Set the `width` property of the `sliderbar`{:.tag} as appropriate.
+4. Set the `width` property of the `sliderbar` as appropriate.
 The height of the bar will be generated internally, but you can override this with the `height` property, or use the `min-height` and `max-height` properties to influence it.
 5. Apply decorators to the elements as appropriate.

 See the _Rocket Invaders from Mars_ demo style sheet and the [templating tutorial](tutorials/window_template.html) for more pointers.

 #### The 'scrollbar-margin' property
-{:#scrollbar-margin}

 `scrollbar-margin`